thanakanomsin/Implementing-Distributed-Storage-with-Proxmox-and-GlusterFS/README.md

    This should display your network interface with the new static IP address.

-Let me know if you need more help with this!
 ## Steps to Install GlusterFS and Create a Dispersed Volume

 Creating a Dispersed Volume on 3 Virtual Machines (VMs) using GlusterFS with Erasure Coding (EC) to distribute data and improve fault tolerance against disk or node failures